-Meta-analyses have found that low serum vitamin D level is significantly associated with a higher risk of infection (people with vitamin D deficiency were 80% more likely to be infected), and increased risk for severe disease, hospitalisation, and mortality in both adults and children.
+Meta-analyses have found that low serum vitamin D level is significantly associated with a higher risk of infection, and increased risk for severe disease, hospitalisation, and mortality in both adults and children.
 However, it is unclear whether these associations were statistically significant and the certainty of evidence is very low.

 People taking proton-pump inhibitors (PPIs) may be at increased risk for severe disease; however, evidence is limited.

 Patients taking PPIs may be at increased risk for secondary infections, severe clinical outcomes, and death.
 Current or regular users of PPIs were more likely to have severe outcomes compared with non-PPI users.
 Also, current PPI users were more likely to be hospitalised for longer compared with non-PPI users, although this was not statistically significant.
 Past use of PPIs is not associated with increased susceptibility to infection or severe outcomes.